rahulMishra05/thehackedsite/_posts/2021-04-10-Web-Application-Penetration-Test-Checklist-Part-01.md

 **In this article I am going to share a checklist which you can use when you are doing a penetration test on a website, you can also use this list as a reference in bug bounties.
 This is beginner’s friendly list, so they can look it for reference.**

-*Before stating the list I want to make something clear, that before you start using this list for finding bugs/vulnerabilities make sure that you have already completed the first step which is “Reconnaissance”.
+*Before stating the list I want to make something clear, that before you start using this list for finding bugs/vulnerabilities make sure that you have already completed the first step which is **Reconnaissance**.
 Otherwise you will find it hard to find bug/vulnerabilities.*

 *You are not genius!
 Remember this thing, so if you don’t understand something just Google about it and so some research, I also don’t know everything and there could be things that I have missed, so don’t worry and keep learning.*